bkehr/popins/README.md

 Installation
 ------------

-1. Download the SeqAn library, version 2.1.0..
-You do *not* need to follow the SeqAn install instructions.
-   You only need the directory .../include/seqan of the SeqAn core library with all its content.
-2. Install all other prerequisites (bwa, velvet, samtools, and sickle).
+1. Install all prerequisites (bwa, velvet, samtools, and sickle).
    Compile velvet with a larger maximum k-mer length than the default if desired, e.g. MAXKMERLENGTH=63.
    A maximum k-mer length of 47 or higher is necessary for default parameters of PopIns (velvet's default is 31).
-3. Set the path to the SeqAn core library by editing the file popins.config or add a symbolic link in the popins directory 'ln -s /path/to/seqan'.
-   Also set the paths to bwa, velveth/velvetg, samtools, and sickle in the file popins.config if they are not in your PATH variable.
+2. Set the paths to bwa, velveth, velvetg, samtools, and sickle in the file popins.config if they are not in your PATH variable.
-4. Run 'make' in the popins directory.
+3. Run 'make' in the popins directory.

 If everything is setup correctly, this will create the binary 'popins'.